siph/link-lockit/README.md

 ```bash
 $ ./start.sh
 ```
 By default the server can be reached though port 8081.
+Swagger documentation can be found at 'https://localhost:8081/swagger-ui'